 You can read about the experiences of some of our current scholars and how the career development strands they have undertaken have enhanced their research and provided such excellent training opportunities.

-The awards are open to UK, EU and overseas students applying to start their first year of study for a research degree in 2019-2020.
+The awards are open to UK, EU and overseas students applying to start their first year of study for an on campus research degree in 2020-2021.

 Candidates are required to have good English Language skills with scholarship applicants normally requiring a minimum IELTS of 7.0 achieved within the past two years.
 Please check the Entry Requirements for your proposed programme of study for details of other acceptable English language qualifications.
 The requirement for an IELTS score of 7.0 (or equivalent) may be higher than the level required for admissions purposes.

 You may apply for the scholarship prior to obtaining the necessary English language test results but the results should be uploaded as soon as possible.